jandejongh/jinstrument/README.md

   support for my personally-owned DC/LF instruments (except for the HP-54502A Digitizing Oscilloscope and the HP-6050A DC Load Mainframe).
+Work on these instruments is more or less finished by now.

 What I'm currently working on is GUI configuration and documentation.
 I really want to accomplish a much easier interface